Automorphism groupoids in noncommutative projective geometry: Preliminaries on noncommutative projective geometry

-\begin{remark} Note that the condition on $\tau_{1}$ in the lemma is necessary, in the sense that $\tau'=\{ \tau_{1}^{m} \mid m\in \bN \}$ is a twisting system if and only if $\tau_{1}$ is an algebra automorphism, under the other assumptions of the lemma.
-This follows from the fact that the defining property of a twisting system is equivalent to the above-stated identity,
+\begin{remark} Note that the condition on $\tau_{1}$ in the lemma is necessary, in the sense that $\tau'=\{ \tau_{1}^{m} \mid m\in \bN \}$ is a twisting system if and only if $\tau_{1}$ is an algebra automorphism, under the other assumptions of the lemma. \end{remark}